lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 ## UI as a Transform Function

-A practical guiding principle to structuring an application is to separate the concept of a "model" from that of the "UI".
+A common guiding principle to structuring an application is to separate the concept of a "model" from that of the "UI".

 Given our "model" as a set of `TodoItem`s, one way to do this is to create a function that just transforms our list of items into a tree of `Node`s: